rickyli02/particle_filter_project_submission/README.md

 |--------|-------------|
 | `.score(data)` | Analytic gradient `∇_θ log p(y\|θ)` w.r.t. `(φ, α, σ², τ²)`; propagates sensitivities through the Kalman recursion in a single O(T) forward pass |
 | `.jacobian_constrain_params(u)` | Diagonal Jacobian `dθ/du` of the constrain transform; used by HMC for the chain rule `∇_u ℓ = diag(J) ⊙ ∇_θ ℓ` |

+`FixedAlphaSSM` overrides `score` to strip the fixed-α component, returning gradients only w.r.t. the three free parameters.

 ---